Sequential Apportionment from Stationary Divisor Methods: Sequential Apportionment

 Now suppose the period is equal to $Q < P$ where $F_c(Q, \mathbf p) = \mathbf q$.
 Then $Q$ divides $P$.
 Let $\lambda \in \mathbb N$ be such an $\lambda Q=P$.
 By periodicity, $F_c(P, \mathbf p) = F_c(\lambda Q, \mathbf p)= \lambda \cdot F_c(Q, \mathbf p)=\lambda \mathbf q$.
 But $F_c(P, \mathbf p) =\mathbf P = \mathbf p/d$, which implies $ \mathbf p/d= \lambda \mathbf q$.
 Thus $\lambda$ divides $p_i/d$ for each $i$, which is impossible unless $\lambda =1.$ Hence, $Q=P$. \end{proof}

-Although we will usually assume that the $p_i$ are natural numbers, so that $p_i/p_j$ is rational, divisor methods can be equally defined for irrational values.
+Although we will usually assume that the $p_i$ are natural numbers, so that $p_i/p_j$ is rational, divisor methods can be applied for irrational values, too.
 One can imagine contexts in which irrational values could arise in the JIT sequencing context.
 However, when $p_i/p_j$ is irrational for some $i$ and $j$, the apportionment sequence is not periodic.